-1. The Committee is RECOMMENDED to note the comments of the Board as set out below, and take these into account when discussing the relevant items on the agenda.
+1. The Committee is RECOMMENDED to note the comments of the Board as set out below, and take the proposals set out in paragraph 7 and 8 below in considering next steps in responding to the independent governance review.

 Introduction